Sexual Harassment in the Workplace

 What is Sexual Harassment?

 Sexual harassment is a term that refers to various types of inappropriate behavior used in the workplace based on an employee’s gender.
 This may include a supervisor who touches you sexually, comments that others make when you are around as well as inappropriate physical touching.
 An employee may come across sexually explicit pictures posted online, shared via inter-office e-mail, or in the locker room.
 Your employer cannot legally fire you, demote you, or make any other adverse changes to your job title or duties because you complained of sexual harassment in the workplace.
 It is also against the law for an employer to fire you for refusing sexual favors or ignoring requests for sexual acts.

 When to Seek Help

 Do you ever get up in the morning and dread the thought of going into work because you are constantly subjected to inappropriate conduct by your supervisors, managers or co-workers, as a result of your gender?
 Inappropriate sexual conduct of any type is illegal in the workplace.
-At the Law Office of Yuriy Moshes, P.C., we encourage those who feel sexually harassed at work to contact us as soon as possible to discuss any potential claim.
+At the Law Office of Yuriy Moshes, P.C., we encourage those who feel sexually harassed at work to contact us ASAP to discuss any potential claim.

 Do You Have a Case?